agorf/urxvt-solarized/README.md

   context of the current terminal
 - The latitude and longitude of Athens, Greece, is used to determine sunrise and sunset times (necessary for the automatic switching)
+- The default altitude of `-0.833` is used (can be omitted).
+From the [module][]'s documentation:
+  > This is the height of the Sun at sunrise or sunset.
+In astronomical context,
+  > the altitude or height is the angle between the Sun and the local horizon.
+  > It is expressed as degrees, usually with a negative number, since the Sun is
+  > below the horizon.
+  > Default value is -0.833, that is when the sun's upper limb touches the
+  > horizon, while taking in account the light refraction.
+  > Positive altitude are allowed, in case the location is near a mountain range
+  > behind which the sun rises or sets.

 Now merge the changes: